-Although 250VAC is a ubiquitous voltage rating for this type of miniature cartridge fuse, it is considered acceptable [6] to use them for higher working voltage levels in excess of 500VAC within circuits having limited prospective current levels, where prospective current does not exceed about 10x the fuse current rating.
-This allows a 250VAC rated fuse to be used in common valve amplifier B+ power supply circuits where transformer secondary voltages typically exceed 250VAC.
+Although 250VAC is a ubiquitous voltage rating for this type of miniature cartridge fuse, it is considered acceptable to use them for higher working voltage levels in excess of 500VAC within circuits having limited prospective current levels, where prospective current does not exceed about 10x the fuse current rating.
+This allows a 250VAC rated fuse to be used in common valve amplifier B+ power supply circuits where transformer secondary voltages typically exceed 250VAC, especially in the CT link where working voltage is 0Vac.